yujiri.xyz

 Why you should be an anarchist

 Now, let's move on to less ideological complaints.
 Tevi, the protagonist, is unlikable for the first half of the story.
 She's over-glorified, being the best at everything she does and the coolest and the bravest, and often praised by other characters and herself, and she never suffers.
-And she's a jerkass: she often shits on other characters, including her dad, who've done nothing to deserve it.
-She gets better in the second half of the story, but that doesn't make the first half any more enjoyable.
+And she's a jerkass: she often shits on other characters, including her dad, who don't deserve it.
+She gets better in the second half of the story, but that doesn't make the first half more enjoyable.

 Overall, the story is so bad that I started skipping some dialogue around halfway through, just skimming and reading the objective marker descriptions afterward.